Professor of Thermofluid Dynamics

 EPSRC Strategic Advisory Team for Engineering

-Dr Matthew P. Juniper is a Reader in the Engineering Department of the University of Cambridge, U.K. He studied Natural Sciences Part 1 (1994) and Engineering Part 2 (1997) at the University of Cambridge and received his M.S (1998) and PhD (2001) from the Ecole Centrale de Paris.
+Dr Matthew P. Juniper is a Professor in the Engineering Department of the University of Cambridge, U.K. He studied Natural Sciences Part 1 (1994) and Engineering Part 2 (1997) at the University of Cambridge and received his M.S (1998) and PhD (2001) from the Ecole Centrale de Paris.
 After a period as a consultant at McKinsey & Co.
 (2002-2003) he joined the University of Cambridge as a lecturer (2003) and fellow of Trinity College (2006).
 His research interests include nonlinearity and non-normality in thermoacoustic systems, local and global stability analyses of hydrodynamic flows, and adjoint-based methods for optimization and continuation analysis.